superfly/docs/flyctl/cmd/flyctl_machine_run.md

   -h, --help                             help for run
       --id string                        Machine ID, is previously known --image-label string               Image label to use when tagging and pushing to the fly registry.
 Defaults to "deployment-{timestamp}".
-  -n, --name string                      Machine name, will be generated if missing
-      --no-build-cache                   Do not use the cache when building the image --org string                       The organization that will own the app -p, --port strings                     Exposed port mappings (format: edgePort[:machinePort]/[protocol[:handler]]) -r, --region flyctl platform regions   Region to deploy the machine to (see flyctl platform regions) -s, --size string                      Size of the machine -v, --volume strings                   Volumes to mount in the form of <volume_id_or_name>:/path/inside/machine[:<options>]
+      --memory int                       Memory (in megabytes) to attribute to the machine -n, --name string                      Machine name, will be generated if missing --no-build-cache                   Do not use the cache when building the image --org string                       The organization that will own the app -p, --port strings                     Exposed port mappings (format: edgePort[:machinePort]/[protocol[:handler]]) -r, --region flyctl platform regions   Region to deploy the machine to (see flyctl platform regions) -s, --size string                      Preset guest cpu and memory for a machine -v, --volume strings                   Volumes to mount in the form of <volume_id_or_name>:/path/inside/machine[:<options>]
 ~~~